Artificial Intelligence in Material Engineering: A review on applications of AI in Material Engineering: Introduction:

-In addition to property prediction, uncertainty evaluation of ML models in order to determine the trustworthiness of computed data is carried out in \cite{14}.
-Three different approaches are used, : first one is the GBDT method with quantile loss function, defined as L( =max[q ( - ), (q-1) ( - )], here q is the quantile that gives a value to a group for the observations to fall within that value. is the prediction and is the outcome.
-In the second approach GBDT is used as a base model for predicting a property and Gaussian Processes (GP) is used as an error model for finding the prediction intervals.
-In the third approach GP is used for determining the uncertainty for the trained model.
-The models are used for electrical, energetic, mechanical and optical properties and the obtained results are compared with each other.
-The recent progress of ML models have paved the way for solving a basic problem of quantum mechanics : the Schrodinger equation (SE) defined as H The Kernel Ridge Regression Model is used in this task that can establish a non-linear relationship between the atomization energy of a molecule and its characteristic.
-The trained model is successful in finding new molecular systems with different geometry and composition.\cite{23} The concept of the descriptor 'bag of words', used in natural language processing performs the encoding of frequency of a particular word in a text, which is mimicked in the work of Hansen et al\cite{25} by encoding the interatomic distances in Bag of Bond (BoB) descriptor in the chemical compound space.
+The Kernel Ridge Regression Model is used in this task that can establish a non-linear relationship between the atomization energy of a molecule and its characteristic, thereby solving the molecular SE.
+The trained model is successful in finding new molecular systems with different geometry and composition.\cite{23} The concept of the descriptor 'bag of words, used in natural language processing, performs the encoding of the frequency of a particular word in a text, which is mimicked in the work of Hansen et al. \cite{25} by encoding the interatomic distances in Bag of Bond (BoB) descriptor in the chemical compound space.
 The model performed well in atomization energy and total energy prediction of molecules.
-The ALIGNN model in \cite{12} is modified by incorporating the angular information of the atoms in the line graph to get better atomic structure and is applied for various electronic and molecular properties of DFT computed dataset.\cite{12}.
+The ALIGNN model in \cite{12} is modified by incorporating the angular information of the atoms in the line graph to get a better atomic structure and is applied for various electronic and molecular properties of the DFT computed dataset.\cite{12}.

 Molecular properties are also predicted in \cite{33} by Hierarchically Interacting Particle Neural Network (HIP-NN) that uses Linear regression for modeling the local hierarchical energies and Adaptive Moment Estimation (Adam) algorithm for training the model.